Bi-Coloured-Python-Rock-Snake/pgbackend/mixed-io.md

 This describes an alternative approach to writing async code: mixed I/O.
 "Mixed" - because you mix "synchronous" and asynchronous code.
-With the traditional approach, it is not possible: you have to use async/await all the way down.
+With the traditional approach, this is not possible: you have to use async/await all the way down.

-However, you can use greenlets to remove this limitation.
+It uses greenlets.
 With greenlet, you can wrap an async function with a regular function.
 I will dwell on the implementation later.
 But it lets you achieve some compatibility between sync and async code.